 Our theme on the site this month is Longing, and I think your films capture that feeling so well, and I have to ask a Virgin Suicides question because—

 OK!
 I love that you brought that movie to a whole new audience!
 When I met Leslie Mann for this movie she said, “Oh, my daughter loves The Virgin Suicides,” and I thought, How does she even know about that?
 She wasn’t even born then!
 And it’s through you, so—

 That movie didn’t have a big audience when it came out, so I’m happy that it lives on.

 Oh my gosh—girls WORSHIP it.
 It’s like…it comes up so much when we meet our readers.
 When you read [Jeffrey Eugenides’s] book, what resonated with you?
 Because it’s a lot about feeling kind of locked up at home in the suburbs—that’s where [the main characters] the Lisbon sisters are.
 And I think your life must have been somewhat different.
 Were you just kind of fascinated by them?
 Or was there something that you related to about that feeling of being confined?

 I can’t remember, it was so long ago!
 [Laughs] But I loved Eugenides’s writing, and I felt like I could be there with [the Lisbon sisters].
 I really loved how the boys were looking at the girls and the girls had this kind of power and mystique over them.
 I think when you’re that age you’re kind of playing with that power and trying to understand it.
-I liked how the girls were playing with the boys’ confusion about them, and also how girls could get stuck in lives that were too small for them.
+I liked how the girls were playing with the boys’ confusion about them, and I was interested in how girls could get stuck in lives that were too small for them.

 I know you make moodboards and little mood books when you’re getting started on a film.
 Are there any images or influences that come up repeatedly?